matterstefan/prayer-books-in-motion/docs/work-log.md

 * Await technical information about GW interfaces or export formats.
 * Create a data dictionary for the current corpus and MEI tables.
-* Extend the exploratory MEI retrieval to a larger pilot sample before processing the complete corpus. e current corpus and MEI tables.
+* Extend the exploratory MEI retrieval to a larger pilot sample before processing the complete corpus.
-Extend the exploratory MEI retrieval to a larger pilot sample before processing the complete corpus.